ghdl/ghdl/doc/contribute.rst

 |SHIELD:feature-request| |SHIELD:gitter|

 All enhancements and feature requests are welcome.
-Please `open a new issue <https://github.com/ghdl/ghdl/issues/new>`_ to report any, so you can track the request's status and implementation.
-Depending on the complexity of the request, you may want to `chat on Gitter <https://gitter.im/ghdl/ghdl1>`_, to polish it before opening an issue.
+Please `open a new issue <https://github.com/ghdl/ghdl/issues/new>`_ to report any, so you can track the status and implementation.
+Depending on the complexity of the request, you may want to `chat on Gitter <https://gitter.im/ghdl/ghdl1>`_, for polishing it before opening an issue.

 Improving the documentation
 ===========================